 – The SRTP package allows an MGC to collect statistics regarding the number of security violations encountered by the MG, and the volume of SRTP traffic it processed.

-The scope of this Recommendation is limited to use-cases in which a MG applies SRTP procedures, as described in clause 3.3 of [IETF RFC 3711], to the SRTP packets it sends and receives.
+The scope of the (09/2010) release of this Recommendation is limited to use-cases in which a MG applies SRTP procedures, as described in clause 3.3 of [IETF RFC 3711], to the SRTP packets it sends and receives.
 Use-cases in which the MG handles SRTP packets without using those procedures (e.g., transparent forwarding, storage in encrypted form, etc.) are intentionally left out of this Recommendation.

+Release (##/2015) extends the scope of further key management schemes for SRTP, such as DTLS-SRTP according to [b-IETF RFC 5763] and [IETF RFC 5764].

 [End Proposed Correction]